 2006 30,908 19,546 + (34,833 Global)

 Yes.
-The Celsior is manufactured by Toyota and featured legendary Toyota relieability.
+The Celsior is manufactured by Toyota and featured legendary Toyota reliability.

 Yes, the Toyota Celsior shares parts with the Lexus LS400 and parts are available in local shops and online.
 The Celsior was discontinued in 2006 but the Lexus LS is now into its fifth generation.
 So parts should not be a problem.

-It’s generally considered that the 2nd and 3rd generation (1994-2000) are a great combination of high tech features and highest reliability.
+It’s generally considered that the 2nd and 3rd generations (1994-2000) are a great combination of high-tech features and the highest reliability.

-Yes, the Toyota Celsior is a RWD vehicle.
-It’s counterpart, the Lexus LS, was available with AWD starting in 2006 however the Celsior was no longer in production at this time.
+Yes, the Toyota Celsior is an RWD vehicle.
+Its counterpart, the Lexus LS, was available with AWD starting in 2006 however the Celsior was no longer in production at this time.

 Yes, all years of the Toyota Celsior are equipped with a reliable Toyota 8-cylinder engine.
 The early model Toyota Celsior featured the legendary, 4.0L Toyota 1UZ-FE V8.